Action Hero Biju: Casting and crew

 Nivin Pauly was selected to play the title character of the film sub-inspector Biju.
 Anu Emmanuel who made her debut as a child artist in Swapna Sanchari (2011) was placed to play the female lead, who was suggested by her father and producer Thankachan Emmanuel.

 In July 2015 director Jude Antony Joseph signed to play a minor role in the film.
 Joju George, Saiju Kurup, Kalabhavan Prajod, and Major Ravi were confirmed to do police roles.
 Suraj Venjaramoodu and Jayasree who worked on 1983 was called to act in the film, in addition around 35 actors were selected to play smaller roles in the film.
 Suresh Thampanoor was introduced in the film by Abrid when he saw a small WhatsApp video clip of Suresh performance, he was totally impressed and Suresh was into the film.

 The Cinematography was given to Alex J. Pulickal, background score to Rajesh Murugesan and lyrics were written by Santosh Varma and Harinarayanan.
 The veteran music director Jerry Amaldev composed the music for the film, he composed songs for the film after a long break of 20 years.
 Editing for the film was panned by Manoj, while sound designer was Raja Krishnan, whereas art direction by M Bawa and costume design by Remya Suresh.

 Filming

 Filming began in May 2015.
-The film was shot in Fort Kochi in Kerala.
+The film was shot in Fort Kochi, Kochi, Kerala.
 When Anu Emmanuel came for the filming almost 50 per cent of the project was shot.
 Filming was wrapped up in October 2015 in Kochi and was given for post-production in November.